After two years of probation, Georgetown College announced that the college’s accreditation was reaffirmed and its probation lifted.

 “The decision is the appropriate and right decision,” Greene said in the video announcement.
 “It clearly affirms that Georgetown College is in compliance with accreditation standards.”

-The college planned to hold a rally for students and faculty on Thursday afternoon to celebrate the news, according to the Georgetown News-Graphic.
+The college planned to hold a rally for students and faculty to celebrate the news, according to the Georgetown News-Graphic.

 The two-year probation was put in place by the Southern Association of Colleges and Schools’ Commission on Colleges, which handles Georgetown College’s accreditation, after concerns that the college failed to comply with the association’s financial stability guidelines.